matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/16 Test Levels - System Testing.md

 ### Objectives
 * Reducing risk
-* Verifying whether the functional and non-functional behaviour of the system is as designed and specified
+* Verifying whether the functional & non-functional behaviour of the system is as designed & specified
-* Validating that the system is complete and will work as expected
+* Validating that the system is complete & will work as expected
 * Building confidence in the quality of the system as a whole
 * Finding defects
 * Preventing defects from getting into higher test levels or production
 * In some cases – verifying data quality

 ### Test Basis
-* System and software requirement
+* System & software requirement
 * Risk Analysis reports
 * Use cases
-* Epics and user stories
+* Epics & user stories
 * Models of system behaviour
 * State diagrams
-* System and user manuals
+* System & user manuals

 ### Test Object
 * Applications
 * Hardware/Software systems
 * Operating systems
 * System under test (SUT)
-* System configuration and configuration data
+* System configuration & configuration data

 ### Typical Defects & Failures
 * Incorrect calculations
 * Incorrect or unexpected functional or non-functional system behaviour
 * Incorrect control or data flows within the system
-* Failure to properly and completely carry out end-to-end functionality
+* Failure to properly & completely carry out end-to-end functionality
 * Failure of the system to work properly in the production environment
-* Failure of the system to work as described in the system and user manuals
+* Failure of the system to work as described in the system & user manuals

 ### Approach & Responsibilities
 * Should focus on the overall, end-to-end behaviour of the system as a whole
-* Includes **functional** and **non-functional**
+* Includes **functional** & **non-functional**
 * Can be tested using specification-based techniques (black box) or structure-based techniques (white-box)
 * Typically performed by independent testers
 * Specification defects can lead to misunderstanding of expected system behaviour, which can lead to false positives or false negatives
 * Early involvement of testers reduces the risk of above situations occurring

 ### Examples
-* E-commerce Platform – Testing the full system workflow, including browsing products, adding to cart, checking out, and receiving an order confirmation email.
+* E-commerce Platform – Testing the full system workflow, including browsing products, adding to cart, checking out, & receiving an order confirmation email.
-* Banking Application – Ensuring all system functionalities like fund transfers, account statements, and loan applications work as expected.
+* Banking Application – Ensuring all system functionalities like fund transfers, account statements, & loan applications work as expected.
-* Airline Booking System – Testing the entire booking process, from searching flights to payment processing and ticket generation.
+* Airline Booking System – Testing the entire booking process, from searching flights to payment processing & ticket generation.
-* POS System in Retail – Testing a store’s point-of-sale system, ensuring it correctly processes transactions, updates inventory, and prints receipts.
+* POS System in Retail – Testing a store’s point-of-sale system, ensuring it correctly processes transactions, updates inventory, & prints receipts.